ansh-info/AIAgents4Pharma/aiagents4pharma/talk2aiagents4pharma/install.md

 Run the startup script.
 It will:

 - Detect your hardware configuration (NVIDIA GPU, AMD GPU, or CPU).
 Apple Metal is unavailable inside Docker, and Intel SIMD optimizations are automatically handled without special configuration.
-- Choose the correct Ollama image (`latest` or `rocm`).
-- Launch the Ollama container with appropriate runtime settings.
-- Pull the required embedding model (`nomic-embed-text`).
 - Start the agent after the model is available.